CyriaqueCCN/ttrpg-utils/python3/README.md

 The `attack_custom.py` file simulates your possible turns given the config files.

-The `attack_median.py` file does the same, but instead of inputing a custom AC it compares against the Low, Median and High AC for a given level (using [https://paizo.com/threads/rzs42o1o?Bestiary-Stats-Spreadsheet](this spreadsheet)).
+The `attack_median.py` file does the same, but instead of inputing a custom AC it compares against the Low, Median and High AC for a given level (using [this spreadsheet](https://paizo.com/threads/rzs42o1o?Bestiary-Stats-Spreadsheet)).

 This probably won't be updated, see the `Web src` folder for an up-to-date, hostable version.